ViduraAdikari/ai-workspace-next/README.md

 ## Motivation
-Workspace message exchange app frontend coded with Nextjs and React for you to understand how I build robust applications using these libraries and frameworks.
+Workspace message exchange prototype app frontend coded with Nextjs and React for you to understand how I build robust applications using these libraries and frameworks.

 `Nextjs` `Reactjs` `Redux` `i18n` `Typescript` `GraphQL` `Mui` `formik` `testing-library`

+Working app can be run within just a few minutes with no database setup.

+Backend data runs on globals so that no db setup is required.

+Check the `Project setup` section below in this README.

 This is the frontend repo.
 If you were looking for the backend: (https://github.com/ViduraAdikari/ai-workspace-backend-nest)

 ## How it works?